USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 # CMAQ Installation and System Requirements #

 This section describes how to set up and install CMAQ on a Linux system.
 The installation instructions in this section guide the user through obtaining the CMAQ source code and installing it on his or her system.
 Brief instructions for running the CMAQ benchmark case and benchmarking the model are also addressed.
 Here, the term “benchmarking” refers to the process of verifying that a model has installed correctly on a new computer.
 CMAQ is distributed with a reference dataset that can be used to benchmark the CMAQ installation.
-This distribution includes input data (e.g. emissions, land use, meteorology, etc) and reference output data from a CMAQ tun so that results may be compared.
+This distribution includes input data (e.g. emissions, land use, meteorology, etc.) and reference output data from a CMAQ run so that results may be compared.

 After benchmarking has been successfully completed, the CMAQ system can be configured for other simulations.
 The same steps that are required to build the model for the benchmark case apply to building it for new simulations.
 Configuring CMAQ for new applications is covered in [Chapter 10](CMAQ_OGD_ch10_new_simulation.md).

 ## System Recommendations

 All of the CMAQ programs are written in Fortran and are optimized for use on computers running a version of the Linux operating system (OS).
-Most personal computers (PCs) running a Linux OS are sufficiently powerful to handle basic CMAQ applications.
 However, to use CMAQ in a production environment where multiple iterations of the model will be executed for different spatial domains and/or emissions control strategies, either a cluster of multiprocessor PCs on a high-end network or an expandable rack-mounted Linux server is recommended.

 CMAQ is distributed and supported for executing on Linux operating systems with the Intel Fortran, Portland Group Fortran (PGF), or Gnu Fortran compilers.
 CMAQ can be ported to most computers running Linux.
 Documented configurations include the SGI Altix, Red Hat Enterprise, Fedora, Ubuntu, Mandrake, MacOSX, and Suse operating systems.

-In addition to the Intel and PGF compilers, CMAQ has been built with Sun and Absoft compilers.
-Information about these ports and up-to-date hardware recommendations are available through the [CMAS Center web site](http://www.cmascenter.org/).
+The [CMAS Release Testing Page](https://www.airqualitymodeling.org/index.php/CMAQ) provides technical and operational details on current and prior CMAQ releases.

 ### Hardware